 Not true.
 Many end up in slaughterhouses in Canada, Mexico, or Japan, where they are turned into dog food and glue.
 Their flesh is also exported to countries such as France and Japan, where it is considered a delicacy—yuck!

 7. “There’s nothing that I can do to stop this.”

 Not true.
-Soon after PETA released our video documenting the misuse of drugs and other abuse at Churchill Downs and Saratoga Race Course by Steve Asmussen and other workers in his stable, horse-racing authorities in Kentucky and New York and eight other federal and state agencies announced that they’re launching formal investigations, and Asmussen was removed from consideration for the racing Hall of Fame.
+Soon after PETA released our video documenting the misuse of drugs and other abuse at Churchill Downs and Saratoga Race Course by Steve Asmussen and other workers in his stable, state and federal authorities launched formal investigations and Asmussen was removed from consideration for the racing Hall of Fame.
 Other significant reforms have also been announced.